Suicide is a growing problem among teens and young adults, especailly since the pandemic. Worried, frightened parents

-This is part one of a three part series outlining a potentially life-saving technique called QPR = three simple steps (QPR steps) anyone can learn.
-It has been very effective across the country.
+This is part one of a three-part series outlining a potentially life-saving technique called QPR = 3 simple steps (QPR steps) of suicide prevention.
+This strategy has achieved encouraging results across the country.

 What is the number one cause of suicide?

 When discovered, depression is highly treatable.
-Complicating factors arise, however, when a person self-medicates with alcohol (a depressant) or drugs.
+Complicating factors arise when a person self-medicates with alcohol (a depressant) or drugs.
 These aren’t the only reasons behind suicide, but depression, or some other mental health disorder, is often a major factor.
-And as odd as it sounds, research shows that “once someone decides to end their life, the hours before death are often filled with a kind of chipperness, even blissful calm.
-This change in mood is a good time to apply QPR.”
+And as odd as it sounds, research shows once someone decides to end their life, the hours before death are often filled with a kind of chipperness, even blissful calm.
+This change in mood is a good time to apply QPR.

 Everyone – not just concerned parents.

 Please share this information with your friends.
-Let’s spread the word and save lives.
+Help us spread the word and save lives.